jpschroeder/dotfiles/xps15/README.md

 `xhci_hcd.quirks=0x80`: Without this, suspend/resume doesn't work correctly with my docking station

+`systemd.tpm2_wait=false`: The system has an issue reading the tpm device.
+Without this, it will delay startup waiting for it.

 You can verify these parameters after boot using:
 ```sh
 cat /proc/cmdline